patrickisgreat/exacttargetlaravel/README.md

-# API for Exact Target for use in Laravel and Other PHP MVC frameworks
+# A Simple API for connecting a Laravel app to Exact Target

 [![Build Status](https://travis-ci.org/JeffreyWay/Laravel-4-Generators.png?branch=master)](https://travis-ci.org/digitaladditive/exacttargetlaravel)

-This Laravel package provides a series of methods for clean and easy interaction with the burdgeoning Exact Target REST API as well as methods for use with Fuel SDK
+This Laravel package provides a collection of methods for clean and easy interaction with the all new Exact Target REST API as well as methods for use with Fuel SDK.

 It implements the following Contract which explains what is currently available for use in your Controllers or models.
 You can get a good idea of what each one will do just from the comments.
 This is a work in progress and there are many more endpoints to make methods for.

 This build includes one implementation for Laravel.

 ```php
 <?php